 Southeast Asia, with huge growth rates and unprecedented developments in several countries, is home to many of the best startup ecosystems.

 Singapore leads ASEAN as having the best environment for startups.
-The city-state is also the world’s easiest place to do business.
+The city-state is the world’s easiest place to do business too.
 But many other Southeast Asian nations are also attracting talented entrepreneurs and investors with deep pockets.

 Thai startups are well-positioned because of quality infrastructure, lower costs, and a strategic location in ASEAN’s heart.

 Thailand has several advantages which can propel its startups forward.
 Relative to neighbors such as Singapore, Thailand offers some of the cheapest living costs and office rentals.
 Bangkok boasts among the region’s best cost of life to development ratios.

 Furthermore, Thailand offers a rich culture including a wide assortment of cuisine and vibrant nightlife.
 This often not only draws more talent into the kingdom, but makes those already here want to stay longer.